 70 F.2d at 1184.
 Moreover, the “district court must pass on the issue whether or not to allow a waiver of a conflict of interest by a criminal defendant not with the wisdom of hindsight after the trial has taken place, but in the murkier pre-trial context when relationships between parties are seen through a glass, darkly” United States v.
 Wheat, 486 U.S. at 162.
 It is for this reason that courts have consistently refused to allow counsel to represent both a defendant and a witness in the same proceeding.

-The author of this post, Daniel W. Layton, Esq., is a former federal prosecutor in the Los Angeles U.S. Attorney’s Office’s Tax Division and is currently a partner in Layton & Lopez Tax Attorneys, LLP, in Newport Beach, Orange County, California.
+The author of this post, Daniel W. Layton, Esq., is a former federal prosecutor in the Los Angeles U.S. Attorney’s Office’s Tax Division and is currently the principal of Tax Attorney Daniel W. Layton, Esq., in Newport Beach, Orange County, California.